Slavery in the United States: Abolitionism in the North

-One of the early Puritan writings on this subject was "The Selling of Joseph," by Samuel Sewall in 1700.
-In it, Sewall condemned slavery and the slave trade and refuted many of the era's typical justifications for slavery.
+African slaves arrived in the Massachusetts Bay Colony in the 1630s, and slavery was legally sanctioned by the Puritans in 1641.
+Massachusetts residents participated in the slave trade, and laws were passed regulating the movement and marriage among slaves.
+In 1700, Samuel Sewall, Puritan abolitionist and associate justice of the Massachusetts Superior Court of Judicature, wrote The Selling of Joseph, within which he condemned slavery and the slave trade and refuted many of the era's typical justifications for slavery.
 The Puritan influence on slavery was still strong at the time of the American Revolution and up until the Civil War.
-Of America's first seven presidents, the two who did not own slaves, John Adams and John Quincy Adams, came from Puritan New England.
+Of America's first seven presidents, the two who did not own slaves, John Adams and his son John Quincy Adams, came from Puritan New England.
 They were wealthy enough to own slaves, but they chose not to because they believed that it was morally wrong to do so.
 In 1765, colonial leader Samuel Adams and his wife were given a slave girl as a gift.
 They immediately freed her.
-Just after the Revolution, in 1787, the Northwest Territory (which became the states of Ohio, Michigan, Indiana, Illinois, Wisconsin and part of Minnesota) was opened up for settlement.
-The two men responsible for establishing this territory were Manasseh Cutler and Rufus Putnam.
-They came from Puritan New England, and they insisted that this new territory, which doubled the size of the United States, was going to be "free soil"no slavery.
-This was to prove crucial in the coming decades.
-If those states had become slave states, and their electoral votes had gone to Abraham Lincoln's main opponent, Lincoln would not have been elected president.
-The Civil War would not have been fought.
-Even if it eventually had been, the North would likely have lost.

 In the decades leading up to the Civil War, the abolitionists, such as Theodore Parker, Ralph Waldo Emerson, Henry David Thoreau and Frederick Douglass, repeatedly used the Puritan heritage of the country to bolster their cause.
 The most radical anti-slavery newspaper, The Liberator, invoked the Puritans and Puritan values over a thousand times.
 Parker, in urging New England Congressmen to support the abolition of slavery, wrote that "The son of the Puritan ... is sent to Congress to stand up for Truth and Right ..."